green-code-initiative/ecoCode-javascript/CONTRIBUTING.md

 The last step is to open a PR on this project with the implementation of the rule, and a second one on the test project with an exemple of a code not following rule needs.
 Keep an eye on the coverage of your rule implementation 👀

-Please check the semantic version you wish to target with your development: `yarn version check -i`

 This is the end of this guide, thank you for reading this far and contributing to the project 🙏.